Health and Safety

 Oxidiser (Symbol: Open Flame Over a Circle)

 Compounds that can cause a harmful interaction with other chemicals during their manufacture are classified as oxidising.
-A flame above a circle represents this COSHH hazard.
+This COSHH hazard symbol shows a flame above a circle that represents this COSHH hazard.

 - Increases the intensity of the fire by acting as an oxidiser.